-- Tell me about a time when you disagreed with a colleague/physician on course of treatment. (communication/conflict/ability to mange stress) - Tell me about a time you dealt with a difficult patient, coworker, colleague (communication/conflict/ability to manage stress) - Tell me about a mistake you made (professional maturity/ability to take responsibility/self-awareness) - Tell me about a professional disappointment and how you handled it. (resiliency) - Tell me about a complex clinical problem you worked with (problem-solving) - Tell me about a difficult decision you had to make (decision-making skills) - Tell me about an ethical dilemma you faced? (analytical skills, reasoning, maturity) - Tell me about an accomplishment you are proud of. (self-awareness) - Give me an example of your initiative in handling a challenging situation.
-(Initiative) - Tell me about your experience working on a team (communication skills/fit with org or team)
+- Tell me about a time when you disagreed with a colleague/physician on course of treatment. (communication/conflict/ability to mange stress) - Tell me about a time you dealt with a difficult patient, coworker, colleague (communication/conflict/ability to manage stress) - Tell me about a mistake you made (professional maturity/ability to take responsibility/self-awareness) - Tell me about a professional disappointment and how you handled it. (resiliency) - Tell me about a complex clinical problem you worked with (problem-solving)

+- Tell me about a difficult situation you encountered during your clinical affiliations and how you handled it. (problem solving/conflict) - Tell me about a difficult decision you had to make (decision-making skills) - Tell me about an ethical dilemma you faced? (analytical skills, reasoning, maturity) - Tell me about an accomplishment you are proud of. (self-awareness) - Give me an example of your initiative in handling a challenging situation.
+(Initiative) - Tell me about your experience working on a team (communication skills/fit with org or team) - Tell me about a time when you had to a handle a problem or situation but did not have all the information you needed (initiative/resourcefulness/innovation) - Tell me about a time you took a leadership role in order to reach a goal (initiative/leadership) - Tell me about a time you worked on a team to reach a goal (ability to work on team/communication)